Skip to main content

 Context

-Every Pastoria app needs a GraphQL context class.
-This is where you define data available to all resolvers (like database connections, auth info, etc.).
+Every Pastoria app needs a GraphQL context class annotated with @gqlContext.
+This makes the context available to all resolvers:

 /**